8 Beaches Close to Orlando

-But you can do it all in Daytona: enjoy watersports, motorcycle racing, kart racing, deep sea fishing and golfing, plus world-class dining and shopping.
+But you can do it all in Daytona Beach, which is the closest beach to Orlando on our list: enjoy watersports, motorcycle racing, kart racing, deep sea fishing and golfing, plus world-class dining and shopping

-Make sure to investigate its legendary pier, and don’t forget to zoom over to Daytona International Speedway.
-If you want to spend a night or two at the beach, this destination is ideal because it offers an abundance of accommodations right on the Atlantic.
+Investigate its legendary pier, and zoom over to Daytona International Speedway.
+If you want to spend a night or two at the beach, this destination is ideal not only because of how near it is to Orlando, but because it offers an abundance of accommodations right on the Atlantic

 (58 minutes / 53.81 miles from Orlando)

 Ponce Inlet features a wide beach, thick with sand you can drive on, watersports that include parasailing, jet skiing, fishing and renting a speedboat, and even a handsome lighthouse – Florida’s tallest – that challenges you to climb it.